Managing your Digital Legacy

 Facebook and Instagram allow you to determine before you die what you want to happen after that.
 You can have your accounts either memorialized or deleted.
 Memorializing your account will make it clear to the public that your account is that of a deceased person.
 In Settings you can find the option ‘Decide what happens to your account when you pass away.’
 Here you can read a step-by-step guide on how to do this.

 You can use Google’s Inactive Account Manager, which allows you to leave instructions on what to do with your information in case you remain inactive for a particular length of time.
 You can choose this time period and which details and data can be shared.

 Having someone request your account to be deleted

 Twitter, LinkedIn, Snapchat and Pinterest

-If you’d like your account to be deleted once you die, a family member can submit a request.
-He or she will not be given direct access to your account, as is the case for most online platforms.
+If you’d like to delete your account once you die, a family member can submit a request.
+They will not get direct access to your account, as is the case for most online platforms.
 That’s why it can be important to leave your login details with someone you trust.